Center for Entrepreneurship

 "Money for the Mind"

-The "Bronco Idea Challenge" (BIC) contest is an extra-curricular activity launched by the School of Business and Economics to encourage students to develop entrepreneurial and creative thinking.
+The "Bronco Idea Challenge" (BIC) contest is an extra-curricular activity launched by the College of Business and Economics to encourage students to develop entrepreneurial and creative thinking.

 Have an idea for a business that you'd like to pursue?

 Think you can pitch it in two minutes or fewer?

 Would you like to win money to help turn your idea into a reality?